 Fancy livening up its interior a little?
 You can pick from a selection of eight colourful dashboard trims ranging from a fairly inoffensive blue to an in-your-face orange.
 Top-spec models come with a vast panoramic glass roof, too.

-All but the entry-level Volkswagen Polo Trendline comes with a touchscreen infotainment display nestled neatly in a glossy black bezel on the dashboard.
+Every Volkswagen Polo comes with an 8-inch touchscreen infotainment display nestled neatly in a glossy black bezel on the dashboard.
 It’s bright and easy to read but doesn’t have any physical shortcut buttons so it’s a little tricky to switch between key features on the move.

 You can even get a digital driver’s display that replaces conventional analogue dials with a high-resolution screen behind the steering wheel – just like in the Golf.
 It can display a range of info, from your mpg to huge sat-nav map, and looks very nearly as good as the Virtual Cockpit available in expensive Audis.